Doors Open Milwaukee: Five Hidden Gems

 Most of the buildings, which can be found here, are open from 10 a.m. to 5 p.m. on Saturday and Sunday, Sept.
 28 and Sept.
 29. With nearly 175 locations to discover, some sites might get lost in the mix.
 That’s why we’ve picked a few unique sites you might have overlooked.

-A majority of the downtown area is free on Saturday and Sunday.
-The Hop is also still offering free rides, while a day buss pass with MCTS in just $4.
+A majority of the downtown area offers free parking on Saturday and Sunday.
+The Hop is also still offering free rides, while a day buss pass with MCTS costs just $4.
 This year, you can also save money via electric scooters as well.
 Use the code LIMEOPEN to save $1 on a scooter ride on a Lime scooter.
 You can also use the code DOMKE2019 to receive $5 off a Lyft ride.

 Sangerhouse Gardens